 Detection logic must be defeated when the undercurrent relay is out of service for maintenance, testing, or other purposes.

-breaker trip bus monitoring is often used when scheme operating time requirements are very short.
-The timing advantage arises because the logic signal initiation occurs when the circuit breaker trip bus is energized, ahead of the operating time of the breaker mechanism and auxiliary switches or interruption of the circuit breaker current.
-Depending primarily on the rated voltage and design of the breaker, this may save 1-5 cycles (17-80 milliseconds) in overall scheme operation.
+Protective relay trip outputs or breaker trip bus monitoring is often used when scheme operating time requirements are very short.
+The timing advantage arises because the logic signal initiation occurs when the relay detects the requirement to trip the Element or the circuit breaker trip bus is energized, ahead of the operating time of the breaker mechanism and auxiliary switches or interruption of the circuit breaker current.
+Depending primarily on the relay and rated voltage and design of the breaker, this may save 1-5 cycles (17-80 milliseconds) in overall scheme operation.
 This detection method requires the following precautions:

+For relay trips, separate output contacts should be used to provide inputs to the RAS logic from the contacts used to trip the Element.

+For breaker trips initiated by a protective relay or control switch, a separate contact output or internal trip equation of the relay or control switch may be used to detect line open status.

 For current operated devices, breaker DC trip current should be monitored using a trip indicating relay or similar device with an operating current value appropriate for the specific circuit breaker.
 Since the trip indicating relay is in series with the trip coil, and may not operate for open trip coil, trip coil monitoring is appropriate to identify failures before failure-to-trip the breaker.
 The trip coil failure alarm should be brought into the EMS.

 For voltage-operated devices monitoring the breaker trip bus, pickup level of the device and resistance must be carefully considered to ensure that it is not inadvertently operated by “sneak circuits” such as the red indicating light.
 Due to this complication, a current-operated detector is usually preferred over a voltage-operated detector.